Inside Llewyn Davis

 Self-portrait, 2008: After the ball is over

-I know, I know, don't tell me: Using the 1925 mask, the "Phantom" could hardly sing in a satisfactory musical.
-How could one be sure if that was even really Gerald Butler singing?
+I know, I know, don't tell me: Using the 1925 mask, the Phantom could hardly sing in a satisfactory musical.
+How could one be sure if that was even really Gerard Butler singing?
 Another of the many reasons silent films are preferable to these noisy modern ones when actors are always opening their mouths.
 Both the wound and the mask were relocated by Andrew Lloyd Webber.
 Now the Phantom is clean-cut, square-jawed, has obviously had some Work done, and looks like a toothpaste model or the cover illustration of a romance novel.

 I resemble the Phantom, but only to myself.
 I wear a bandage wrapping the general area of the Phantom's 1925 troubles, although good doctor David Reisberg and his colleague David Rotter of the University of Illinois at Chicago Hospital have just given me a test run of a handsome new prosthetic that will allow me to retire the Mummy look, and then Bob's your uncle.

 So to return to my opening question, what does it feel like to resemble The Phantom of the Opera?
 Not like much of anything.
 I rather avoid mirrors.
 I do not dwell on my appearance.
 I have bigger fish to fry.
 Nor do I mope about fearing that my cancer might return.
 If it does, it does, and that's what she wrote.
 At Pritikin they have a truism: "If you don't die of anything else, sooner or later you will die of cancer."
 We all nod thoughtfully.